Jacob-PJ/MaFy-App/README.md

-En halvfärdig app inspirerad av Kahn Academy och HPguiden jag jobbade på efter att blivt frustrerad av hur svårt det var att plugga till Matematik -och Fysikprovet.
+A half-finished app inspired by Khan Academy and HPguiden that I worked on after becoming frustrated with how difficult it was to study for the Matematik -och Fysikprovet (A type of entrance exam contianing math and pysics questions).
 The app is built using Google's programming language Dart and the cross-platform framework Flutter.
-LaTeX is used to format user input nicely.
-For the backend, I used Google Firebase.

 Currently, the database is shut down, so the app is not functional.
 However, there are some images in the PHOTOS folder.
 The main reason I didn’t finish the app was that I realized how long it would take to create all the questions.
 I wanted most of the questions to be generated dynamically when selected, which isn’t overly complex but is extremely time-consuming if it needs to cover all the math and physics topics for the exam.